 Cryptocurrencies have roots at the fringes of society.
-They've infamously been sought as ransom payment or used to make illegal purchases because transactions aren't traceable by conventional means.
+They've infamously been sought as ransom payment or used to make illegal purchases because transactions aren't traceable by conventional means, although they do leave digital traces.

 Now, cryptocurrencies are more mainstream than ever before.
 Sky-high values and astonishing price drops have attracted media attention and speculative investors.
-In February 2019, financial giant JPMorgan Chase issued its own cryptocurrency — a first among traditional financial institutions.
+In February 2019 (opens in new tab), financial giant JPMorgan Chase issued its own cryptocurrency — a first among traditional financial institutions.
+About 220 million people used cryptocurrencies as of June 2021, according to Crypto.com (opens in new tab).

 Cryptocurrencies are "non-governmental digital assets that are widely tradeable," said James Angel, an associate professor at Georgetown University in Washington D.C., who studies financial technology.
 Since Bitcoin — perhaps the best known type of cryptocurrency — was first suggested in 2008, many variations have emerged.
 There are now thousands of cryptocurrencies.